-- Also the DESTINATION can be refer to a local directory or remote system directory
+- Also the DESTINATION can be referred to as a local directory or remote system directory

 - Both SOURCE and DESTINATION can refer to a local directory.

-- Only one SOURCE or DESTINATION can refer to the remote location.
-You can’t use both as a remote locations.
+- Only one SOURCE or DESTINATION can be the remote.
+You can’t use both as remote locations.

 Rsync Command Options